Immune Monitoring and Flow Cytometry Resource

 Data analysis and interpretation

 Computers are available in Rubin 721 for flow cytometry analysis using the latest FlowJo and Graphpad Prism software.
 Core personnel are available to discuss experiments and to help with data analysis and interpretation.
-You are strongly encouraged to discuss multi-color flow cytometry experiments with Dan Mielcarz BEFOREHAND.
+You are strongly encouraged to discuss multi-color flow cytometry experiments with Dan Mielcarz before beginning a study.